hmito/esj72web/web/faq.md

 ### Can non-members participate or give a presentation?

 Upon paying the registration fee, non-members can join the audience.
-Please confirm the qualifications for entry for other roles (e.g., presenter or organizer) in the [Eligibility for Registration](regist_information#presentation-eligibility-by-membership-type).
+Non-members can be co-authors of presentations.

 About the presentation, except for invited speakers to the Symposia or the Forum, non-members cannot be either organizers or speakers.
-However, non-members can be co-authors of presentations.
+Please confirm the qualifications for entry for other roles (e.g., presenter or organizer) in the [Eligibility for Registration](regist_information#presentation-eligibility-by-membership-type).

 ### Are the workshop presenters required to apply for entry and pay the registration fee?